 The company was one of the earliest to start using asbestos in its manufacturing, adding the mineral to its cotton fabrics in 1879.
 At this time, the company name changed to Turner Brothers Asbestos Company, reflecting a time when asbestos was not yet known to cause harm.

 In the early 1900s, the company began making asbestos cement in a newly opened factory.
 At the time, the asbestos cement sheet was one of its biggest products.

 By the 1920s, the company began merging with other companies and acquiring even more.
 Merging with Newalls Insulation Company and Washington Chemical Company, it became Turner & Newall in 1920.

 Later the company would acquire more asbestos-related companies, including Bells’ United Asbestos Companies, which would provide Turner & Newall with its own asbestos mines.

 In 1959, Turner & Newall experienced its first asbestos-related catastrophe when it was forced to close a factory in Armley, near Leeds in the UK.
 About 1,000 homes in the area had become contaminated with asbestos dust, putting thousands of people at risk of getting sick.
-A peak in cancer deaths in the area have been blamed on Turner & Newall’s Factory.
+Experts blame a peak in cancer deaths in the area on Turner & Newall’s factory.

-In 1949 Turner & Newall moved its headquarters to the large city of Manchester, and after World War II it began making automotive parts, including gaskets that were made with asbestos.
-The company also began expanding around the world with factories and distribution, as well as with asbestos mines in Africa and Canada.
+In 1949 Turner & Newall moved its headquarters to the large city of Manchester, and after World War II, it began making automotive parts, including gaskets made with asbestos.
+The company also began expanding worldwide with factories and distribution, as well as with asbestos mines in Africa and Canada.

 Asbestos Use by Turner & Newall